pkarsy/tcpberry/README.md

 # Live over the air (OTA) updates for Tasmota Berry code

+## Why tcpberry?

+Tasmota's Berry scripting offers an accessible way to automate tasks that don't need millisecond precision.
+The Tasmota system handles all the boring infrastructure - WiFi, MQTT, GPIO, sensors - allowing you to focus your Berry code purely on your application's logic.

+However, the traditional development workflow is slow: edit, save to flash, reboot, check logs.
+This tool aims for **productivity** by enabling a fast **edit → run → feedback** loop.
+Code uploads in seconds and executes immediately in RAM - no flash wear, no reboots.

+The TCP version gives you almost instant uploads when working on your local network.
+The MQTT version goes further, allowing remote upgrades from anywhere - even across different networks.
+If the code misbehaves, you can fix and redeploy without physical access to the device.

 Develop Berry code with the convenience of VSCode (or similar) and upload and run it immediately.
 The code is loaded to ESP32 memory so no flash wear is happening.

 Do not confuse this with Tasmota OTA updates, which update the tasmota system itself (including the berry interpreter).